alexeyhimself/web-monitor/README.md

 Service logs messages by default to `logs/monitor.log`.
 But it can log to console as well.

 ## Help for developers
 If you create `.local_debug` file in `web-monitor` folder (it is already in .gitignore) then logs will be redirected from file to console.
 Logs will have INFO level if you add in `.local_debug` the following structure:
 ```
 {
     "log_level": "INFO"
 }
 ```

-## How to run autotests
+Extend this file for your needs.

+## Autotests
-In `web-monitor` folder run:
+To execute autotests in `web-monitor` folder run a command:
 ```
 pytest
 ```